-By road it takes around 2 hours to travel 152 km from Poipet on the border with Thailand to Siem Reap near Angkor Wat.
-At the moment there is no rail connection to Siem Reap which means the only ways to travel from Poipet to Siem Reap is by taxi, minivan or bus.
+By road it takes around 3 hours to travel 152 km from Poipet on the border with Thailand to Siem Reap near Angkor Wat.
+At the moment there is no rail connection between Poipet and Siem Reap which means the only ways to travel from Poipet to Siem Reap are by taxi, minivan or bus.

-There are 4 daily services from Poipet to Siem Reap to which you can book online.
+There is currently 1 service a day from Poipet to Siem Reap available to book online.

-If you are travelling to Poipet via Aranyaprathet allow yourself a couple of hours to travel from the town to the border and to clear immigration.
+If you are travelling to Poipet via Aranyaprathet allow yourself a couple of hours to travel from the town to the border and to clear both sets of immigration control.
 It can be a slow process getting across the border from Thailand to Poipet in Cambodia.

 Poipet Bus Stop

 - Cambolink 21 Express services from Poipet to Siem Reap depart from the Cambolink 21 Express office on the road leading to the border with Thailand.

 - Cambolink 21 Express services from Poipet to Siem Reap terminate at the Siem Reap Cambolink 21 Express office which is located a short distance outside the city centre on the main road heading east in the direction of Kampong Thom.

 Banteay Srei Temple near Siem Reap